ionutmedrea/DxPlatform-Control-Statements-Counter/README.md

 # How to run it?
 ## From command line
-Firstly you must have `java` installed on your computer.
-If you have it installed, then if you run the command `java -version` it should return the version of Java present on your computer.
-If you don't have it installed, you can get it from [here](https://www.oracle.com/ro/java/technologies/javase-downloads.html).
+You need to have a Java-JDK in order to run the executable jar file.
+You can follow the instructions on how to install a JDK from **Installation**.

 You can run the tool with the following command:
 ```